Ph.D. Program Requirements in Transportation Engineering

 · Air Transportation Systems

-The student needs to declare the two areas prior to taking the examination.
+A student must declare the two areas prior to taking the examination.
 In some cases, areas not included in the above list may also be selected, subject to approval by the Transportation Faculty.
 The students will receive open ended research questions related to the two topics they select.

 a) Students whose MS degree is in a field other than Transportation Engineering.